 Ring of Kerry, Ireland: Best Things to Do – Top Picks

 When exploring this scenic route, you’ll find a mix of well-known landmarks and hidden treasures.
-One of the highlights is Killarney National Park, the first and oldest national park in Ireland3.
+One of the highlights is Killarney National Park, the first and oldest national park in Ireland.
 This stunning place offers a blend of natural beauty and historical depth that’s hard to match.

 Within the park, you’ll find the 19th-century Muckross House, a historic manor surrounded by lush gardens.
-It’s a perfect spot to immerse yourself in the region’s rich heritage3.
+It’s a perfect spot to immerse yourself in the region’s rich heritage.
 The house and its grounds are a testament to the area’s unique charm.

 Here are some must-see features of this national park: